coreos/coreos-vagrant/README.md

 [coreos-cloudinit]: https://github.com/coreos/coreos-cloudinit

+## Cluster Setup

+Launching a CoreOS cluster on Vagrant is as simple as changing the `NUM_INSTANCES` constant in your `Vagrantfile` to 3 (or more!), and running `vagrant up`.
+Make sure you provide a fresh discovery URL in your `user-data` if you wish to bootstrap etcd in your cluster.

 ## New Box Versions

 CoreOS is a rolling release distribution and versions that are out of date will automatically update.